publicgoods/maturity-rubric/scoring.md

 have a common language and definitions that will allow organizations to use the same data as a baseline for their evaluations and scoring.

-As a part of this work, we will develop a reference scoring.
+As a part of this work, we will also develop a reference scoring.